 Lexington Law is now offering $50 off the initial set-up fee when you and your spouse or family members sign up together.
 The one-time $50.00 discount will be automatically applied to both you and your spouse’s first payment.

 Active military members also qualify for a one-time $50 discount off the initial fee.

 Ready to Get Started?

-They can delete all kinds of negative items from your credit reports, including: bankruptcies, foreclosures, repossessions, charge offs, judgments, tax liens, collections, late payments and more.
+They can delete all kinds of negative items from your credit reports, including bankruptcies, foreclosures, repossessions, charge offs, judgments, tax liens, collections, late payments and more.

-Call (800) 220-0084 for a free consultation and a complimentary credit score.
+Call 1 (800) 220-0084 for a free consultation and a complimentary credit score.
 You’ll be glad you did!